ZeljkoSkipic/s-tier-kanban/readme.txt

 1. Upload the `s-tier-kanban` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Open the "Kanban" menu in your WordPress admin to start using it.

-== Frequently Asked Questions ==
-= Can I use this with custom post types? =
-Custom post type support is on our roadmap.

-= Will this work with multisite? =
-Not officially supported yet, but we're working on it.

-== Changelog ==
-= 0.10.0 =
-* Initial public release
-* GitHub-based auto-update enabled
-* Core Kanban board functionality

 == Upgrade Notice ==
 = 0.10.0 =